google/codeworld/web/help/GuideUnit5.md

 --------

-Recursion helps you solve some problems with arithmetic, but it's also useful for other types.
-When you apply recursion to a picture, you can construct more and more complicated pictures from smaller versions of the same picture.
+Recursion helps you solve some problems with arithmetic, but it's also useful for other types, such as pictures.
+When you apply recursion to a picture, you can construct very detailed pictures quickly by following the same pattern at different scales.

-Think of a tree with branches.
+Think of a tree with its branches.
 There's a single trunk, which is connected to smaller branches off to the sides.
 But each of these branches is shaped a lot like a smaller tree.
-So we can sort of define a tree from a smaller tree.
+You can build a tree from smaller trees, just like you could build a larger sum from smaller sums.

-Pictures that are made up of smaller copies of themselves are strange: in some sense, they are infinitely complicated!
-These are examples of *fractals*.
+Pictures that are made up of smaller copies of themselves in this way are called *fractals*.
+In a sense, they are infinitely complicated!
+So the computer can't draw them in full detail, because it would never finish.
+Remember, recursion needs a *base case* to stop at!
+For that reason, when drawing a fractal, you'll always need to choose a *depth*, which should decrease for every smaller piece.

-You can build fractals with recursive functions.
 Here's an example of a fractal that draws a tree:

     program = drawingOf(tree)